sv4u/lisp-interpreter/README.md

 ```python
 >>> from SCLI import *
 ```
-Once the interpreter has been imported, run the '<repl()>' function like so:
+Once the interpreter has been imported, run the *read-evaluate-prompt-loop* function like so:
 ```python
 >>> repl()
 ```